Shako: Variations

 The French light infantry shako ("stovepipe") was prescribed in October 1801.
 There were patterns with and without visors but the shako's body was always cylindrical.
 In February 1806 a line infantry shako of different pattern was adopted.
 Its body was semi-conical, with the top being wider than the brim.
 The line infantry pattern was 18 cm high and 23 cm wide at its largest diameter.
 In November 1810 the shako's dimensions slightly altered to 19 cm height and a top of 24.4 cm diameter, the top now made of hard leather.
 The former decorations of cords and tassels were forbidden, since chin scales were added to the design (brass for line infantry, white metal for light infantry).
-The shako front was ornated by a metal lozenge bearing the regimental number surmounted by a 7 cm tricolour cockade.
+The shako front was ornamented by a metal lozenge bearing the regimental number surmounted by a 7 cm tricolour cockade.
 Decorative bands in gold or silver around the top circumference indicated the officer ranks: from a 34 mm band with an additional 14 mm band located 20 mm below (colonel, the only officer with two shako bands) to a single 18 mm band (sub-lieutenant or adjutant-non-commissioned officer, the latter with a red silk lozenge pattern woven in to it).
 In 1812 the front plate lozenge was replaced by an eagle surmounting a crest with the regimental number.
-Prior to 1806 the light infantry shakos were ornated by a metal bugle (chasseurs) or simply by a tricolour cockade (carabiniers) and coloured cords or straps.
+Prior to 1806 the light infantry shakos were ornamented by a metal bugle (chasseurs) or simply by a tricolour cockade (carabiniers) and coloured cords or straps.
 Whereas in 1801 the cockade was placed on the shako's left or right side, it later moved to the front.

 The British pattern "stovepipe" shako was a tall, cylindrical type with a brass badge attached to the front.
 The stovepipe was used by the infantry of the British Army from around 1799, and its use was continued until the end of the Peninsular War, 1814.
 In the US Army, a lower felt shako superseded the top hat style, bearskin crest surmounted "round hat" in 1810.

-The "Belgic" shako was a black felt shako with a raised front introduced in the Portuguese Marines in 1797 and then in the Portuguese Army in 1806, as the barretina.
-It was later adopted by the British Army, officially replacing the stovepipe shako in 1812, but was not introduced completely until 1815 and became therefore known as the "Waterloo" shako.
+The "Belgic" shako was a black felt shako with a raised front introduced in the Portuguese Marine Corps in 1797 and then in the Portuguese Army in 1806, as the barretina.
+It was later adopted by the British Army, officially replacing the stovepipe shako in 1812, but did not completely replace it until 1815 and therefore was also known as the "Waterloo" shako.
 This cumbersome headgear was already discarded in 1816, in favour of the slightly bell topped "Regency" shako.
 The Belgic shako was decorated with silver or gold lace for officers, according to regimental practice.
 In 1813 the US Army adopted a similar entirely leather made model, nicknamed by the soldiers as "Tombstone" cap, because of the extension of the top front that reminded on a grave marker.